GodotMisogi/AeroFuse.jl/docs/src/howto.md

 ### Dynamics

 The analysis computes the aerodynamic forces by surface pressure integration for nearfield forces.
-You can specify the axis system for the nearfield forces, with choices of geometry, body, wind, or stability.
+You can specify the axis system for the nearfield forces, with choices of geometry, body, wind, or stability axes.
 The wind axes are used by default.

 ````@example howto
 # Compute dynamics
 ax = Wind() # Body(), Stability(), Geometry()

 # Compute non-dimensional coefficients
 CFs, CMs = surface_coefficients(system; axes = ax)